interaction-lab/HARMONI/README.md

     ~~~~
     $ roslaunch harmoni_decision behavior_interface.launch test_service:= "service_to_test"
     ~~~~
-2. Open the  webpage:
+3. Open the webpages:
-    localhost:8080/index.html
+    127.0.0.1:8080/index.html (face port)
+    127.0.0.1:8081/index.html (web port)
-3. Refresh the page for successfully setting up the face server (it will be automatically handle autostart file)
+4. Refresh the page for successfully setting up the face and web servers (it will be automatically handle autostart file)
-4. Verify if the goal has been successfully received
+5. Verify if the goal has been successfully received